OHDSI/TheBookOfOhdsi/Cohorts.md

 ### Rule-based cohort definitions

-A rule-based cohort definition begins with explicitly stating one or more inclusion criteria (e.g. ìpeople with angioedemaî) in a specific duration of time (e.g. ìwho developed this condition within the last 6 monthsî). \index{cohort!rule-based design}
+A rule-based cohort definition begins with explicitly stating one or more inclusion criteria (e.g. ‚Äúpeople with angioedema‚Äù) in a specific duration of time (e.g. ‚Äúwho developed this condition within the last 6 months‚Äù). \index{cohort!rule-based design}

 The standard components we use to assemble these criteria are: